rusefi/rusefi_documentation/Download.md

-rusEfi offers complete software download bundles for multiple supported microcontrollers and boards.
+rusEFI offers complete software download bundles for multiple supported microcontrollers and boards.

 # IMPORTANT NOTE: TunerStudio v3.1.04 or later is REQUIRED!
 Please double check the version before updating your firmware, or your settings could be lost when updating!